Unsure why you should know how to meal plan for a family? Keep reading.

 Why are family meals important?

 Planning at least three family meals per week, be it breakfast, lunch, or dinner, is some of the best health advice we can offer our OneShare families.
-According to an article written by The New York Times, when kids eat with their parents, they are more likely to have:
+According to an article written by The New York Times, when kids eat with their parents, they are more likely to reduce sugar and sodium, and have:

 - More fruits and vegetables and drink less soda,